scikit-hep/azure-wheel-helpers/README.md

 You can adjust the rest of the template as needed.
 If you need a non-standard procedure, you can change the target of the `template` inputs to a local file.

+The Linux build will install `.ci/dev-requirements.txt` if that exists, otherwise `dev-requirements.txt`.
+The other builds can be explicitly controlled.

 ### License